Home » Posts tagged 'wireless'

 Most of the time to use the MIIS wireless network, all you need to do is the following:

-- On the home screen, press Settings
+- On the home screen, tap Settings

-- On the left side of the following screen, press Wi-Fi
+- On the following screen, tap Wi-Fi

 However, if the above procedure does not work, follow the steps below.